israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 Handling a specific error

-You can choose to handle only specific error
+You can choose to handle only specific error types by testing the error type with the error's constructor property: